Get help paying for child care

 CCAMPIS (Child Care Access Means Parents in School) is a federal department of education grant that supports the participation of low-income parents in post-secondary education through the provision of campus-based child care services.
 For more information, contact Diane at email@example.com.

-The Child Development Center is licensed by the state of Oregon and accredited by the National Association for the Education of Young Children.
+The Child Development Center is licensed by the state of Oregon.
 The center is planned and staffed to provide a training facility for the Early Education and Family Studies department students and a sound educational program for young children.

 The center has openings for online Preschool Promise Slots for qualifying families for Winter/Spring 2021!

 Applicants must qualify for Head Start, a federal early childhood development program as determined by Albina Head Start.

 Since 1906, Fruit and Flower has served working and student families in the Portland metro area by providing exemplary childcare services.
 Fruit and Flower early education program focuses on the individual child and their specific strengths and learning styles.
 The classrooms combine purposeful play and teacher directed activities.
 The teachers’ philosophy is to guide and facilitate a love of learning with an emphasis on literacy, math, science and art.

 Financial assistance is available in multiple forms for students, including the college-wide Child Care Access Means Parents in School (CCAMPIS) grant funded by the US Department of Education.
 Fruit and Flower also has a long tradition of providing scholarship opportunities to families in need.
 Students are encouraged to request information about these opportunities.